In 2018, almost half of UK households own a pet, with dogs and cats being the most popular at 26% and 18% respectively.

 If you're looking to set up a dog walking business, Tailster can help promote your service to thousands of dog owners in your local area.

-Once approved as a Tailster carer, you'll be joining a network of 25,000 vetted pet carers across the UK and exposing yourself to over 160,000 pet owners who frequently use Tailster carers to tend to their pet care needs.
+Once approved as a Tailster carer, you'll be joining a network of 26,000 vetted pet carers across the UK.
+You'll gain exposure to over 300,000 pet owners who frequently use Tailster carers to tend to their pet care needs.

-Tailster is also a fantastic platform that allows you to keep in touch with owners, arranging meet and greets, and keeping them updated with time and location stamped photos and videos from their dog's walks.
-Our GPS tracking service means that owners can receive real time updates of their dog's whereabouts, giving you a sense of security and the means to contest any discrepancies regarding the walk.
+Tailster is also a fantastic platform that allows you to keep in touch with owners.
+You can arrange meet and greets, keep them updated with time and location stamped photos and videos.
+Our GPS tracking service means that owners can receive real time updates of their dog's whereabouts.
+This gives you a sense of security and the means to contest any discrepancies regarding the walk.